zowe/community/.github/ISSUE_TEMPLATE/proposal.md

 ---

 Thank you for being interested in becoming a squad within Zowe.
 To help you with the proposal we will need you to provide following information.
-To learn more about the whole process consult [lifecycle](../../Technical-Steering-Committee/lifecycle.md).
+To learn more about the whole process, please consult [lifecycle](../../Technical-Steering-Committee/lifecycle.md).

 * Name of squad (must be unique within Zowe)
   *